mspath/aoc2022/README.md

 help the elves finding the shortest path.
 My solution is not very idiomatic, but I like it as a poor man's breath first search which delegates some logic towards the data class.

+### Day 13 Distress Signal

+calibrate your device to communicate with the elves.

+### Day 14 Regolith Reservoir

+simulate a sandy cave.

+### Day 15 Beacon Exclusion Zone

+locate beacons in a large grid.

+### Day 16 Proboscidea Volcanium

+navigate a cave with valves.

+### Day 17 Pyroclastic Flow

+calculate the height of a narrow chamber with falling rocks.

+### Day 18 Boiling Boulders

+calculate the surface area of obsidian.

+### Day 19

+tk

 ---

 ## Links